eramons/techblog/content/post/thinkpadw500.md

 ### 3.2.
 Payload

-As payload, SeaBIOS should allow:

- * First, still being able to boot the existing Windows installation
- * Second, boot Ubuntu after the installation
+As a payload I'll use SeaBIOS, which:

-SeaBIOS is the default payload downloaded and built during the coreboot build process.
-So nothing to prepare here.
+ * is the default payload downloaded and built during the coreboot build process
+ * supports booting of ubuntu and other linux distributions in bios mode

 ### 3.3.
 Binary blobs